cibere/flow.py/docs/search_handlers.rst

     # Return an int, which gets casted to a string and turned into a result.
     async def search_handler_callback_example(query):
         return 25
-    # Flow.py will return a single result to flow launcher, which will look something like this:
+    # flogin will return a single result to flow launcher, which will look something like this:
     # Result(title=str(25))

 .. code:: py